smorin/py-launch-blueprint/docs/source/tasks/contributing_code.md

 - All documentation resides in `docs/source/`.
 - Follow the directory structure for consistency.
 - Use Sphinx syntax for cross-referencing (e.g., `:doc:` or `:ref:`).

+## Contributor License Agreement (CLA)

+Before we can accept your contributions, you will need to sign a Contributor License Agreement (CLA).
+This is a legal document in which you state that you are entitled to contribute the code you are submitting and that you grant us the rights to use that contribution.

+for more information, see the [Contributor License Agreement](../contributing/index.md#contributor-license-agreement-cla) page.